williamgilpin/shrec/README.md

 + seaborn

-## Development
+## Development and Contributing

-We welcome any advice or improvments.
-Please feel free to reach reach out, raise issues, or submit pull requests!
+We welcome any suggestions or improvments.
+Please feel free to reach reach out, raise issues, or submit pull requests.